m-digman/reporting-jira-cloud/README.md

 Team and Category resolution is based on labels and driven by the lookup data in jira_conf.yaml.
 All keys should be lowercase to enable matching.

 There are two different column output options, summary and detailed.
 Summary returns "Key", "Summary", "Category", "Team", "Status", "Created", "Resolved".
-Detailed column output should only be used for filters that return completed (Done) Jira Issues.
+Detailed column output is only relevant for completed (Done) Jira Issues, so best suited to Jira filters that only retireve resolved issues.
 Detailed columns include the summary columns, plus "Issue Type", "Story Points", "Days Open" and the following status columns that represent the number of days the issue spent in the following status:
 - To Do
 - In Progress
 - Ready to Review